boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.2.10 =
-* Improved comcpatibility with BP Group Hierarchy
+* Improved compatibility with BP Group Hierarchy

 = 1.2.9 =
 * Improved access protection, for better compatibility with bbPress 2.x and other plugins